clomie/flobj/README.md

 # Jsonsmith

-A java library for roughly handling JSON-like objects.
+A java library for roughly creating JSON-like objects.

 # Usage

-## ObjectWrapper
+## ObjectBuilder

 For example,